 The chaos of a raging storm or the tenderness of a falling snowflake both have the ability to evoke an emotional response.
 They set a scene and prepare the audience for what’s to come.
 This audiovisual conveyance is what captures the attention of a user and provides a buffer for slower paced storytelling, whether that’s through gameplay or otherwise.

-The first time I became enamoured by an in-game environment was after seeing the introduction sequence to Zelda: A link to the past running on the SNES.
+The first time I became enamoured with an in-game environment was after seeing the introduction sequence to Zelda: A link to the past running on the SNES.
 The scene has become iconic in gaming – the player wakes up in the midst of a thunder storm, during the night, to follow after their father who has left to rescue Zelda.
 It succeeded in exploiting human curiosity and maintaining dramatic tension.

 Link braving the storm